The New York Times Connections: Sports edition

 On September 24, 2024, The Athletic, in partnership with The New York Times Games, launched a sports edition of Connections in beta.
 The sports edition features the same gameplay as the regular version, with each grouping sports-themed.
 The game was officially launched on February 9, 2025, to coincide with Super Bowl LIX.
 Games are written by The Athletics managing editor for news, Mark Cooper, who became the site's puzzle editor with the launch.
 Cooper said that unlike the original version, which he called a word game, the sports edition relied more on a trivia component to solve, with Cooper trying to include one category each game that is trivia based.
 Additionally, Cooper tries to have the purple category feature wordplay like the original.
 With the game's official launch, an optional timer for completing the puzzle was added.

 In September 2025, themed puzzles for all 32 NFL teams were created to coincide with the start of the 2025 NFL season, and were available for the entire month.
+A separate soccer-themed version was launched in June 2026 to run concurrent with the 2026 FIFA World Cup, being available for the duration of the World Cup.
+Because of its popularity, it continued as a daily game from July 20, following the conclusion of the World Cup.